-The following list includes currents data providers and manufacturers who contributed to developing this manual.
-Also included is the specific sensor associated with the data provider/vendor.
+The following list includes currents data providers (operators) and manufacturers who contributed to developing this manual.
+Also included is the specific sensor manufacturer and where possible the individual sensors associated with the data provider.
 This list is not intended to be comprehensive but as a means to acknowledge the efforts of these operators and manufacturers.

-- Woods Hole Oceanographic Institution, NDBC, University of South Florida (Teledyne RDI 1200, 600, 300, 75, and 38 kHz Acoustic Doppler Current Profilers)

-- CO-OPS (Teledyne RDI 1200, 600, and 300 ADCP; Nortek Aquadopp; SonTek 1000, 500, and 250 ADP Acoustic Doppler Current Meter)

-- USACE FRF (TRDI, Nortek Aquadopp)
+- Woods Hole Oceanographic Institution, NDBC, University of South Florida (Teledyne RDI 1200, 600, 300, 75, and 38 kHz Acoustic Doppler Current Profilers) - CO-OPS (Teledyne RDI 1200, 600, 300, and 75 kHz ADCPs; Nortek Aquadopp; SonTek 1000, 500, and 250 kHz ADP Acoustic Doppler Profilers) - USACE FRF (Teledyne RDI, Nortek Aquadopp) - Shell Oil Company (Teledyne RDI)

-- University of South Florida (TRDI)

-- Shell Oil Company (TRDI)